-Welcome to the online exhibitions and galleries pages of King's College London Archives & Special Collections
+Welcome to the online exhibitions of King's College London Archives & Special Collections

 Here you can explore highlights of the College's uniquely rich and growing collections of more than 5 million archives, rare books, photographs and illustrations that span more than 500 years of world history.